 • Does their tracking software use cookies?
 CGI?
 Is it hidden in form fields?
 Is it a database?

-• Do associates get credit for the sale after a visitor comes to the site and doesn’t buy, then leaves and comes back to buy at a later date.
-How long is this in effect for?
+• Do associates get credit for the sale after visitors come to the site, don’t buy, then leave and return to buy later?
+How long is this in effect?

 • Can you stop the agreement at any point?
 Do you have to take special steps to get out of the agreement?